linode/docs/docs/websites/nginx/nginx -ssl-and-tls-deployment-best-practices.md

 [![SSL Server Test HSTS](HSTS_SSL_Test.jpg)](HSTS_SSL_Test.jpg)

-If you have been following along starting with my guide on installing the latest version of Nginx in Debian Wheezy and getting a StartSSL certificate your `/etc/nginx/conf.d/example_ssl.conf` should now look like this.
+If you have been following along starting with my guide on installing the latest version of Nginx for Debian Wheezy or Jessie and getting a StartSSL certificate your `/etc/nginx/conf.d/example_ssl.conf` should now look like this.

     # HTTPS server
     #